cyralinc/terraform-provider-cyral/docs/resources/datamap.md

 Required:

 - `data_location` (Block Set, Min: 1) Block to inform a data location set: repository name and attributes specification. (see [below for nested schema](#nestedblock--mapping--data_location))
-- `label` (String) Label given to the data specified in the corresponding list .
+- `label` (String) Label given to the data specified in the corresponding list.

 <a id="nestedblock--mapping--data_location"></a>